SkillSauce Logo

 • Skill-based assessments instead of resume guesswork

-• AI-powered interviews with structured evaluation
+• AI-powered interviews with structured evaluation and consistent scoring across every candidate

 • Bias-reduced screening and scoring